mohsen-raoufi/LARS/README.md

 <p style="font-size: 13px; text-align: left;">
   (top, left:) GUI snapshot of 42 Kilobots synchronizing on a grid with their internal binary state being detected by the color of their LED in blue or red,  <br>
   (top, mid-left:) user view of 63 Kilobots making a collective decision on a tiled environment with projected dynamic noise <br>
-  (top, mid-right:) GUI Snapshot of 109 Kilobots with the trace of their random movement decaying over time <br>
+  (top, mid-right:) GUI snapshot of 109 Kilobots with the trace of their random movement decaying over time <br>
   (top, right:) GUI snapshot of two active balls randomly moving in the bounded arena, being tracked by LARS without the need for any markers <br>

   (bottom, left:) GUI snapshot of two Thymios with different colors locating the center of the light distribution (projected by LARS).
 The trace of each robot shows the consistency of the color detection of each robot over time, even after a collision <br>